 Get A US Parks Pass To Visit Some of These Southwest USA landmarks

-To enter many of these Southwest landmarks you are required to purchase a Parks Pass.
-Pass prices vary by destination but in general they are similar to as follows:
+To enter many of these Southwest landmarks, you must purchase a Parks Pass.
+Pass prices vary by destination, but in general, they are similar as follows:

 - 1-7 Day Vehicle Entrance: $35.00

 - 1-7 Day Individual Entrance (foot or bicycle): $20.00